 The Give a Kidney Spring 2018 newsletter is now available: Click here to download a pdf.
 Many thanks to all those who have contributed and to Viv Calderbank for designing this.

-New statistics from NHSBT show that at end of September 2017, 610 people in the UK had donated a kidney as a non-directed altruistic donor.
-More than 100 of these donors facilitated chains, enabling 2 or 3 transplants to take place which may not otherwise have been possible.
-Congratulations and thank you to all involved. […]
+New statistics from NHSBT show that at end of December 2017, 634 people in the UK had donated a kidney as a non-directed altruistic donor (86 in 2017 alone).
+More than 120 of these donors facilitated chains, enabling 2 or 3 transplants to take place which may not otherwise have been possible.
+Congratulations and thank […]

 Kay Mason is determined not to be labelled as extraordinary but the 73-year-old grandmother from Welwyn Garden City, Hertfordshire, acknowledges she is marking a rather unusual anniversary this year.
 This summer Kay is celebrating the 10th anniversary of donating one of her kidneys to a complete stranger.
 Kay was the very first person in the […]

 Billericay’s Stock Brook Manor Golf Club Seniors last year raised more than £4000 for Give a Kidney.
 As is tradition, each year, the Captain selects a charity for the club to fundraise for throughout the year.
 2016 captain, Shoky Visram (65) selected this charity after receiving a kidney from his daughter in 2013.
 He explains: […]

 Is it fair to find your own kidney donor on the internet?
 UK patients who need new organs are using social media to advertise their plight and appeal directly for a Good Samaritan who’s willing to share their spare kidney with a stranger.
 Listen here.

 We’re pleased and delighted to have supported NHS Blood and Transplant in the creation of suite of new information films around living donation – many thanks to all the members who took part and shared their experiences.
 We hope these will support people who might be considering donating a kidney to someone they love or […]